 Length: 45 minutes to half day Audience: Educators

-The Hidden Language of Our Churches.
+The Visual Language of Our Churches.
 Our Churches speak God’s language of beauty, in their art, architecture and symbolism.
 This mini-pilgrimage through your parish Church will help parishioners, catechists and teachers connect more deeply to the spiritual treasure that lies close to home.

 Length: 45 minutes to half day.
 Audience: Parishioners